camunda/camunda-bpm-examples/usertask/task-form-external-jsf/README.md

 ## Where are external JSF taskforms added?

 External Forms can be added to the web resources of a web application.
-Since we use maven, they are added to the [src/main/webapp][4] folder of your project.
+As we use maven, they are added to the [src/main/webapp][4] folder of your project.

 ## How are external JSF taskforms referenced?